Multi-Threaded Process

 -There are two primary ways to implement thread libraries:

-1. Provide thread library entirely in user space – no kern
+1. Provide thread library entirely in user space – no kernel support

 -All code and data structures for the library exist in user space.